davidaknowles/splice_wave/README.md

  - structured diffusion models: https://github.com/google-research/google-research/blob/master/d3pm/text/diffusion.py
  - check if my BLD works on MNIST at least (might need making 2d?)
  - Currently running logit_diffusion cat, i.e. separately modeling is_exon and sequence.

+## Epigenomics

+ - ideally we would get an LLM-based embedding of the tissue label.
+A simpler approach would be to initialize the embeddings to be more similar when there are more matching subphrases.